non-binary/non-binary/README.md

-### Hi there, I'm Luna Graysen 👋
+### Hi there, I'm Luna Kara Graysen 👋

 #### About Me:

-I'm a non-binary full-stack iOS engineer, generalist, and pixel artist working in Montreal, Quebec. :canada:
+I'm a non-binary mobile automation engineer, writer, and illustrator working in Montreal, Quebec. :canada:

 #### What I'm doing:

-- :dollar: I am working on mobile automation at [cLabs](https://clabs.co/) building CELO and Valora.
+- :dollar: I am working on mobile automation at [cLabs](https://clabs.co/) building Valora and CELO.
-- :speech_balloon: I am contributing to open source over on my [@they-them](https://github.com/they-them) account.
+- :pen: I am writing about life on my blog at [noisypigeon.blog](https://noisypigeon.blog).

 #### What I've done: